 My father and sister and I had a chance to record some of the family songs.
 This one is called Down by the Sally Gardens.
 My parents used to sing the duet.

 May you have a joyous Monday!

-For the Daily Prompt: bury.
+For yesterday’s Daily Prompt: incubate.

-For the Daily Prompt: relieved.
+For the Daily Prompt: wrinkle.

 Unstaged, messy, daily life is wrinkled and joyous and unpredictable.